surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 ```

 These commands list only the directly contained items, much like using `DIR` in `cmd.exe` or `ls`
-in a UNIX shell.
+in a Unix shell.
 To show contained items, you need to specify the **Recurse** parameter.
 To list all
 registry keys in `HKCU:`, use the following command.

 ```powershell